 3. Builders SBA Line of Credit Purpose

 A builders SBA CAPLine provides contractors and home builders with up to $5 million in funding to build or renovate residential or commercial buildings.
-To qualify, in addition to the standard 7(a) requirements, your business needs have demonstrated experience, profitability and ability to perform the work and complete the project.
+To qualify, in addition to the standard 7(a) requirements, your business needs to have demonstrated experience, profitability, and the ability to perform the work and complete the project.

-If you build homes, or you’re a contractor for other commercial or residential real estate projects, you would benefit from a builders SBA CAPLine.
-Let’s say you build new homes.
-You can use the SBA line of credit to pay for the construction costs associated with the homebuilding project, such as site preparation, framing, landscaping and so on.
+If you build homes or you’re a contractor for other commercial or residential real estate projects, you would benefit from a builders SBA CAPLine.
+For example, if you build new homes, you can use the SBA line of credit to pay for the construction costs associated with the home building project, such as site preparation, framing, landscaping, and so on.
 Once the house is sold, you can use the funds received to pay back the amount you borrowed.

 4. Working Capital SBA Line of Credit Purpose